Load Wedding: Production

-Fahad Mustafa hinted the film in February 2017.
-Film was announced on 8 December.
-This will be his fourth collaboration with director-producer-duo Nabeel Qureshi and Fizza Ali Meerza.
-Qureshi commented on this that he feels best at working with him, and further revealed that it will be a different film from his previous three films.
-"There are a lot of things that I and Fizza believe in and we are trying to say them", he said to Gulf News.
+Fahad Mustafa hinted at the film in February 2017.
+The film was announced on 8 December.
+This will be his fourth collaboration with director-producer duo Nabeel Qureshi and Fizza Ali Meerza.
+Qureshi stated that he feels most comfortable working with him, and the film would be different from his previous three films.
+"There are a lot of things that I and Fizza believe in and we are trying to say them," he told Gulf News.

 This was Mehwish Hayat's third collaboration with the three of them, including 2016 film Actor in Law.
 She commented on the film that it "tackles social issues prevalent in our society that need to be highlighted", for which her character is different from her previous ones, she said it as "a very traditional desi role".
 Meerza commented that they are "truly one of the finest actors our industry has".
 She said that the film explains "the load that comes" in the society "with the wedding".
 Mustafa shared with The News, "two of the biggest filmmakers in the country want to work with me and release their films at the same time", where he talked about this film and Nadeem Baig's Jawani Phir Nahi Ani 2.

-On 13 July, HIP reported that Mohsin Abbas Haider has co-written the film, as well as wrote the lyrics for two songs and has sung one of them.
+On 13 July, HIP reported that Mohsin Abbas Haider has co-written the film, as well as written the lyrics for two songs and has sung one of them.

 Release

-Film teaser was released on 27 June, and trailer on 17 July.
+Film teaser was released on 27 June, and the trailer on 17 July.
 The film was premiered on 18 August in Lahore, on 19 August in Dubai and on 21 August in Karachi.
-It released on Eid al-Adha worldwide on 22 August 2018, and on 23 August in UAE.
+It was released on Eid al-Adha worldwide on 22 August 2018, and on 23 August in UAE.

 Despite getting mostly positive reviews, the film could not manage to do well business at the box office due to very limited number of screens it got, as compared to the competitor films Jawani Phir Nahi Ani 2 of ARY Films and Parwaaz Hai Junoon of Hum Films.
 The director Nabeel Qureshi called it "unfair distribution", while the cinemas' management said that the "public demand" was on priority.
 Geo Films was also blamed for not promoting the film correctly, as others were doing.